jmcunningham/AngularJS-Learning/README.md

 * [Restangular: New AngularJS framework to handle Rest API Restful Resources properly and easily] (http://www.blogeek.com.ar/2013/04/09/restangular-new-angular-framework-to-handle-restful-resources-properly-and-easily/)
 * [New features on Restangular: the ultimate Rest API client for Angular] (http://www.blogeek.com.ar/2013/04/26/new-features-on-restangular-the-ultimate-rest-api-client-for-angularjs/)
 * [Using an AngularJS Factory to Interact with a RESTful Service] (http://weblogs.asp.net/dwahlin/archive/2013/08/16/using-an-angularjs-factory-to-interact-with-a-restful-service.aspx)
+* [Authentication to a RESTful web service in an AngularJS web app] (http://blog.brunoscopelliti.com/authentication-to-a-restful-web-service-in-an-angularjs-web-app)

 ## Localization
 * [Localizing Your AngularJS Apps] (http://codingsmackdown.tv/blog/2013/04/23/localizing-your-angularjs-apps-update/)